Fontana, California: Arts and culture

-Artist Showcase

-Through the provision of quarterly artist showcases, Fontana residents are introduced to local artists.

-One of the objectives of the program is to introduce the process used by the artist to develop the art form, and methods used to bring the work to life.
-Each artist selected for the quarterly showcases is asked to exhibit their work for a three-month period in the City Council Chamber Foyer located at City Hall.
-The artist will also be showcased in a small presentation, invited to dine with the members of the Fontana Community and presented to City Council.
-Additionally, each artist selected will be awarded a nominal stipend from the local Fontana business community.

 Auto Club Speedway

-Auto Club Speedway, a racetrack that plays host to the NASCAR Cup Series and Xfinity Series, along with former IndyCar Series events.
+Auto Club Speedway, was a racetrack that played host to the NASCAR Cup Series and Xfinity Series, along with former IndyCar Series events.
 It is located in an unincorporated area just outside of Fontana.
 It is built on the former site of the Kaiser Steel mill.
 The large smelting furnaces of the mill were sold to China, and the rest remains a working steel mill operated by California Steel Industries, which is owned by the Japanese company JFE Steel Corporation.
-The track is currently a low-banked 2-mile oval, but will be terraformed into a 0.5 mile long short track that is similar in style to the Bristol Motor Speedway by 2023 due to the COVID-19 pandemic forcing it to be pushed back a year.
+The track is currently transforming from a 2-mile oval into a 0.5 mile long short track that is similar in style to the Bristol Motor Speedway.
+In 2023 due to the COVID-19 pandemic forced demolition to be pushed back a year.

-Lewis Library

 The Lewis Library and Technology Center, opened in 2008 at an estimated cost of over $60,000,000, is the largest library in the San Bernardino County Library System.